You can make payments through E-transfer, Check or cash.

-Payments may be made in the office by cash or check, or you may make a payment with your credit card by using the PayPal button to the upper left.
+Payments may be made in the office by cash, check or e-transfer.
+For the initial session you may make a payment with your credit card by using the PayPal button to the upper left.
 You may pay by Visa, MasterCard, American Express, Discover or by using your bank card.
 There is a $50 fee for checks that do not clear.

 Can I make a partial payment?

 Please call me and make arrangements before you make any payment.
 We can, if need be, arrange for partial payments through PayPal by sending you a direct invoice.
 This is especially useful for those making payments for assessments.

 Are psychological services paid for by MSP?